chostudio/prompty-promptflow/README.md

+DO THESE COMMANDS THEN RUN IT AND IT WORKS:

+source .venv/bin/activate
+pip3 install python-dotenv==1.0.1

 Install the VSCode Prompty Extension so the .prompty file works Not sure if you also need to install the PromptFlow extension too but we'll see.

-pip install promptflow
+(for somereadon don't need to run this command for promptflow to work?) pip install promptflow

 pf flow test --flow flow:chat --inputs question="What's the capital of France?"